-All mayors shortlisted for the 2010 World Mayor Prize will be asked to sign up to the Code of Ethics
+Mayors wishing to be considered for the World Mayor Prize are asked to sign up to the Code of Ethics for city leaders

 FRONT PAGE